 He has a capable welder.
 In fact he needs to take care to set the wire feed speeds so he doesn’t over cook the .030 or the .035 flux core welding wires.

-Now you’ve heard the stories of Joe, Andy and Brad you should have a feel for deciding what flux core wire to use.
-What might be best for your situation.
-And how to go about selecting .030 vs .035 flux core wire.
+Now you’ve heard the stories of Joe, Andy and Brad.
+You’ve a feel for deciding what flux cored wire to use, What might be best for your situation.
+And how to go about picking .030 vs .035 flux core wire.

-1. Your Welder And What Its Capable Of?
+1. Your Welder And What Its Can Do?

 How many Amps are available?

-If your welder has to be set to the max to use .035 flux core wire then your welds will be problematic.
-You’ll only be able to weld in short bursts.
+If your welder has to be set to the max to use .035 flux core wire.
+Then your welds will be tricky and take more time.
+You’ll be welding in short bursts.
 Because your welder is under powered for the job you’re doing.

 2. What Size Of Spools Will Your Welder Take?

-The smaller cheaper flux core welders are designed to be portable, typically take 1 or 2 lb. spools of wire.
+The smaller, cheaper, portable flux core welders typically take 1 or 2lb. spools of flux core wire.
 Look for the size of wire in the size of spool your welder will take.

-For thin metals choose .030 flux core wire.
-For thicker metals (around quarter inch and a bit above) choose .035 flux core wire.
+For welding thin mild steel choose .030 flux core wire.
+For thicker steel metals (around quarter inch and a bit above) choose .035 flux core wire.